Protecting the future with the UN's 17 SDGs

 What are the 17 UN Sustainable Development Goals?

-The United Nations, in 2015, adopted the 17 Sustainable Development Goals (SDGs ) with the aim of charting a path to peace and prosperity for the world to be achieved by 2030.
+The United Nations, in 2015, adopted the 17 Sustainable Development Goals with the aim of charting a path of peace and prosperity for the world to achieve by 2030.

-It is an unprecedented effort to define a methodology and criteria aimed at positively impacting the planet, Society and international relations, for both developed and developing countries.
+It is an unprecedented effort to establish a methodology and criteria aimed at positively impacting the planet, Society and international relations for both developed and developing countries.

 The criteria are applicable by individual countries and companies and are a source of inspiration for world leaders.
 They form the basis of our investment analysis work.